-Tender, chewy and moist, this lemon scented crumpet recipe is easy to make and worlds better than any store bought crumpet.
-(Jump directly to the recipe.)
+Tender, chewy and moist, this lemon-scented thick and bouncy crumpet recipe is easy to make and worlds better than any store bought crumpet.

 AJ’s love of cycling borders on the ridiculous.
 People often ask me if I go cycling with him or if I have any desire to go cycling with him.
 I usually answer with an emphatic NO. I mean, AJ thinks nothing of going out and cycling a 100 miles in a day.
 I don’t even like driving 100 miles in a day.
 And that’s just me sitting in a seat, pushing a gas pedal with my foot.
 The idea of pedaling under my own power, sounds less than appealing.

 Of course, when we were on our roadtrip, my friend Jen of the fabulous blog Use Real Butter somehow conned me into renting a mountain bike so we could go biking in Crested Butte, Colorado.
 And, to be honest, I had a blast on it.
 AJ was even more thrilled about it.
 Though he didn’t really ride with us (he went off with Jen’s husband Jeremy who is much more of a mountain biker) the few times that we met up had him taking constant pictures of me on the bike, a novel experience for him.

 Of course, that 12-mile bike ride in Crested Butte immediately got AJ scheming and thinking about getting me to go for longer rides with him.
 He’s been talking about doing a cross-country bike trip for awhile and apparently my little bike ride seemed to be the jumping off point for me to join him in his insane trip across this great nation, all 3000 miles of it.
 I love the logic of how he thinks.
 In the meanwhile, I’ll just stick to baking crumpets and the like at home, while he goes on his 200 mile ride.
 We’ll see if I jump back on a bike anytime soon.

 What is a Crumpet